-- Deed of Gift/Donation Form A Deed of Gift / Donation Form must be completed upon delivery of donated material.
-Material dropped off without a donation form will be considered anonymous. - Acknowledgment of Gifts Donors will receive written acknowledgment upon request upon receipt of items with exception of donations registered as anonymous and unsolicited material such as copies of journals or books usually received from publishers, authors, and organizations. - Appraisal of Gifts The appraisal of a gift to the library for tax purposes is the responsibility of the donor.
+- Acknowledgment of Gifts Donors will receive written acknowledgment upon receipt of items with exception of donations registered as anonymous and unsolicited material such as copies of journals or books usually received from publishers. - Appraisal of Gifts The appraisal of a gift to the library for tax purposes is the responsibility of the donor.
 Any appraisal cost should be borne by the donor.
 To protect all parties, the library, as an interested party, will not appraise gifts.
-The acceptance of a gift which has been apprised by a third, and disinterested party, does not in any way imply an endorsement of the appraisal by the library. - Approval Donated material is subject to the approval of the Dean of Libraries, Acquisition & Collection Development Librarian with review from respective subject/department liaison librarians. - Special Collections and Archives For donations for Special Collections & Archives, contact department directly for acceptance criteria and policies. - Pickup of Gifts The library does not pick up gifts.
-It is the donor's responsibility to drop-off donations.

-Information for Donor

-- o Provide accurate and legible contact information.
-If library staff cannot interpret contact information, donation will register as anonymous. - Acknowledgement letter will be provided to the donor as long as accurate and legible contact information is provided and the acknowledgment letter checkbox is marked.
-Primary method of sending acknowledgment is by email.
-Donors outside the United States will receive acknowledgment letter via email.
-The library is not responsible for returned mail or email. - Donors are welcome to provide their own inventory list.
+The acceptance of a gift which has been apprised by a third, and disinterested party, does not in any way imply an endorsement of the appraisal by the library. - Special Collections and Archives For donations for Special Collections & Archives, contact department directly for acceptance criteria and policies. - Pickup of Gifts The library does not pick-up gifts.
+It is the donor's responsibility to drop-off donations. - Information for Donor - Provide accurate and legible contact information.
+If library staff cannot interpret contact information, donation will register as anonymous. - Primary method of sending acknowledgment is mail.
+Donors outside the United States and donors who request it will receive acknowledgments via email as long as email is provided. - Donors are welcomed to provide their own inventory list.
 If such a list is provided, library staff will review and note items received and items not received.
-If no inventory list is provided, staff cannot provide a precise reconstruction of donation once it enters the processing queue.
-If such a listing is required, it is the donors' responsibility to compile. - Walk-in donations of 20 items or less can be dropped off at the University Library in Brownsville and Edinburg.
-Donations of more than 20 items need prior approval by the library.
-Donors will be turned away if the library has not approved delivery of the donation and material may be discarded automatically.
+If no inventory list is provided, staff cannot provide a precise reconstruction of donation once it enters processing queue.
+If such a listing is required, it is the donors' responsibility to compile. - Walk-in donations can be dropped off at the University Library in Brownsville and Edinburg.
+Larger donations cannot be dropped off without prior approval by the library.
+Donor will be turned away if the library has not approved drop off of the donation.